 (5) Pursuant to Protocol Section 3.22.1.2, Generation Resource Interconnection Assessment, in the event that the Security Screening Study performed by ERCOT identifies a possible SSR risk, ERCOT or the affected TSP(s) may require additional SSR studies be performed and may require an IE to provide additional detailed modeling data on the proposed Generation Resource in support of these studies.
 The SSR studies shall be scoped at the same time as the FIS but do not need to be included as part of the FIS.

-(6) The IE and the TSP(s) must reach agreement on the FIS scope within 60 days of the FIS scope meeting.
+(6) The IE and the TSP(s) must reach agreement on the FIS scope and sign the FIS study agreement within 60 days of the FIS kickoff meeting.
 The assistance of more than one TSP may be required in areas where Transmission Facilities are provided by multiple TSPs.
 In these cases it may be necessary for the IE to execute study agreements with multiple TSPs.

 (7) The FIS scope agreement must include all assumptions, timetables, study cost estimates and payment schedules, and the determination of all requirements for interconnection.